Budapest String Quartet: Marlboro College

 In 1955, Sasha had joined the Marlboro Music School and Festival at Marlboro College in southern Vermont (see above).
 It was a school, a music festival and a summer retreat.
 Like a human whirlwind, he pushed the young players to stretch their talents.
 In time, he brought in the other Budapest players (see below), who helped make the place a breeding ground for a new generation of chamber musicians.
 The school had been founded in 1950 by incomparable chamber violinist Adolf Busch and eminent flautist Marcel Moyse, and their families.
 Busch died in 1952 before Sasha arrived, but his son-in-law, pianist Rudolf Serkin, was still quite active and he and Sasha became staunch friends, the latter spending the next twenty summers there.

-In 1962 Sasha persuaded Mischa to come too, and the next year the whole quartet came, followed by many other outstanding experienced musicians and many talented younger players, all reaching high standards.
-Some students found Sasha assertive to the point of aggressively demanding, and his manner was a bit hard on those who were nervous or not dedicated to strive for the highest standards, while Mischa and Boris were gentler.
-They were very willing to try new ideas from their students, and each generation was inspired by the enthusiasm of the other.
+In 1962 Sasha persuaded Mischa to come too, and the next year the whole quartet came, followed by many other experienced musicians and younger players.
+Some students found Sasha overly assertive and aggressively demanding, while Mischa and Boris were gentler.
+They were willing to try new ideas from their students, and each generation was inspired by the enthusiasm of the other.

 Sasha persuaded Michael Tree, Arnold Steinhardt, John Dalley and David Soyer to form a brilliant new quartet – a daunting challenge for any player – and Boris suggested the name Guarneri.
 They spent a lot of time together at Marlboro, and the Guarneri Quartet may be regarded as the musical heirs of the Budapest.
 Sasha advised them, "Whenever you play string trios and piano quartets, make it a rule that the second violin plays it and not the first. ...
 If you play only second violin, you get stale for other things."
 He said that, after he left the Budapest, it took him three years to get back to good playing condition.
-The newest super-virtuosic New York group, the Emerson String Quartet, takes a similar view, and solves it by the two violinists, Eugene Drucker and Philip Setzer, alternating between first and second.
+The later super-virtuosic New York group, the Emerson String Quartet, took a similar view, and solved it by the two violinists, Eugene Drucker and Philip Setzer, alternating between first and second.

 In later years, the Budapest played fewer concerts and saw each other only for concerts, but still to admiring capacity audiences, but no longer practiced very often either individually or together.
 Errors in detail were the inevitable result, but the general effect was still good.
 Sasha felt he wanted to share what he was still learning, but Joe wanted to stay as he was.